Automated calculations of exchange magnetostriction: Analysis of the isotropic term of the magnetoelastic energy

 It is important to note that the experimental measurement of these ideal volumes ($V_{PM}$, $V^{quat}_{FM}$ and $V^{tern}_{FM}$) is not straightforward.
-The ideal paramagnetic state with randomly oriented atomic magnetic moments ($V_{PM}$) can not be achieved in experiment below the Curie temperature ($T_C$) due to the ferromagnetic order.
+The ideal PM state with randomly oriented atomic magnetic moments ($V_{PM}$) can not be achieved in experiment below the Curie temperature ($T_C$) due to the FM order.
 The lattice parameters for single crystal at this hypothetical demagnetized state below $T_C$ can be experimentally estimated by extrapolating the lattice parameters above $T_C$ via the Debye theory and the Gr\"{u}neisen relation \cite{ANDREEV199559,WASSERMAN1990237}.
-Similarly, a demagnetized ferromagnetic state with ferromagnetic domains pointing to all equivalent easy directions ($V^{quat}_{FM}$ or $V^{tern}_{FM}$) is not easy to obtain since the real experimental demagnetized states below $T_C$ exhibit different distribution of magnetic domains that depend on the demagnetization method \cite{Birss}.
+Similarly, a demagnetized FM state with FM domains pointing to all equivalent easy directions ($V^{quat}_{FM}$ or $V^{tern}_{FM}$) is not easy to obtain since the real experimental demagnetized states below $T_C$ exhibit different distribution of magnetic domains that depend on the demagnetization method \cite{Birss}.
+In the case of a model including only isotropic magnetic interactions, $\omega_s$ is also given by Eq.\ref{eq:ws000} for a single domain FM state without external magnetic field, see Section \ref{subsection:lmp}.